boonkuaeb/template-style/README.md

 **Start the built-in web server**

-You can use Nginx or Apache, but the built-in web server works
+Use the built-in web server that come with Symfony
-great:

 ```bash
 php bin/console server:run
 ```

-Now check out the site at `http://localhost:8000`.
+To check the site by open browser and type url `http://localhost:8000`.